tinyctl.dev

 Omnata is a Snowflake Native App — it installs directly into your Snowflake environment and runs within it, meaning your data never leaves Snowflake infrastructure even during sync processing.

-For security-sensitive organizations or those with strict data governance requirements, the native app model eliminates a class of concern: Hightouch and Census read data out of your warehouse to their own infrastructure before routing to destinations.
+For security-sensitive organizations or those with strict data governance requirements, the native app model eliminates a class of concern: Hightouch and Fivetran Activations read data out of your warehouse to their own infrastructure before routing to destinations.
 Omnata processes syncs entirely within Snowflake.

-The trade-off is that Omnata only works with Snowflake (not BigQuery or Redshift), and the destination library is smaller than Hightouch or Census.
+The trade-off is that Omnata only works with Snowflake (not BigQuery or Redshift), and the destination library is smaller than Hightouch or Fivetran Activations.

 Best for: Snowflake-first organizations with strict data governance requirements that need sync processing to remain within their Snowflake environment.